Gabis28Andre/Gabis28Andre/README.md

   - 💞️ I currently work as an educational robotics teacher

   - 🔭 I'm looking for an opportunity to work on a big project.
-My dream is to one day work with Games.
+My dream is to one day work with a revolutionary and very profitable software.
 </p>

 <!-- Dropdown -->